 Charlotte volunteered for a number of years with the South Westminster Legal Advice Centre, the Free Representation Unit and the National Centre for Domestic Violence.
 Charlotte currently volunteers for Bail for Immigration Detainees.

 Charlotte regularly appears in the Crown Court, Magistrates’ Court and Youth Court.
-Charlotte has also successfully appeared in the Court of Appeal in an appeal against sentence.
+She accepts instructions on a legal aid and private basis.
+Charlotte has also successfully appeared in the Court of Appeal.

-Charlotte prosecutes and defends in Criminal matters.
+Charlotte prosecutes and defends in criminal matters.
 Charlotte is appointed to the Crown Prosecution Service Advocate Panel, Grade 1.
-She also happily accepts instructions in Immigration, Family and Civil law matters.

 Charlotte has a keen interest in vulnerable defendants in the criminal justice system.
 She was awarded substantial funding to research therapeutic jurisprudence and problem-solving courts in the USA by the Winston Churchill Memorial Trust.
 As a result of her research, Charlotte was made a Fellow of the Royal Society of Arts.